CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_10X_prep.md

 * Incubate in a thermal cycler (deep well head) with the protocol under 10x scRNAseq -> Adaptor Ligation (20C for 15min, 4C hold, lid 30C, 100uL volume).

-* Vortex to resuspend SPRIselectReagent.
+* Vortex to resuspend SPRIselect Reagent.
 Add 80 μl SPRIselect Reagent to each sample.
 Pipette mix 15x (pipette set to 150 μl).

 * Incubate 5 min at room temperature.